 It is not at all unusual for couples who are arguing to fall into a habit of criticizing each other.
 “If you weren’t so selfish, you’d be helping more with the housework!”
 “You’re so irresponsible with money.
 That’s why we struggle to pay bills.”
 Even worse, “What is wrong with you?!
 Don’t you know better than to do that?!”
 These are all attacks on the other person’s character and their sense of self.
 They usually evoke feelings of shame or embarrassment, possibly stirring up childhood wounds caused by the criticisms of a parent.
-Even if you get the result you are seeking in the short-term from this type of comment (for example, a sudden effort to help clean up the home), you are causing serious harm to your relationship.
-Your partner’s childhood emotional wounds have been re-injured, creating any of a range of negative feelings, such as anger, rejection, or embarrassment.
-John Gottman’s research confirmed that constant criticism is one of the four signs of a deteriorating relationship (Gottman, 1999).
+Even if you get the result you are seeking in the short-term from this type of comment (for example, a sudden effort to help clean up the home), you could be causing serious harm to your relationship.
+John Gottman’s research found that constant criticism is one of the four signs of a deteriorating relationship (Gottman, 1999).

-2. Accept the other person as they are; don’t try to change him or her.
+2. Accept the other person as they are; don’t try to change them.

 3. Offer genuine praise and appreciation for the traits that you value in each other.

-Speaking genuine words of appreciation is one of the six major ways that we express love for others (see my Six Expressions of Love, October 2016).
+Speaking genuine words of appreciation is one of the six major ways that we express love for others.
 This act also has a very positive impact on self-esteem, particularly when the praise is about general attributes, rather than specific accomplishments.
 “I love your creativity and your imagination.”
 “Your sense of responsibility lets me relax and not always be the conscientious one.”
 Comments such as these have the effect of reinforcing our sense of being whole and valued.

 4. Avoid perfectionism in yourself and in others.
 Accept mistakes as part of humanity.